Google Flood Hub

 A visual tool to monitor river levels and forecast floods based on AI models developed by Google Research.

-Google Flood Hub is developed by Google Research and uses .
-It two AI models that process diverse publicly available data sources: the forecasts the amount of water flowing in a river, and the Inundation Model predicts what areas will be affected and how high the water level will be.
+Google Flood Hub is developed by Google Research and uses AI models to forecast floods.
+It combines two AI models that process diverse publicly available data sources: the Hydrologic Model forecasts the amount of water flowing in a river, and the Inundation Model predicts what areas will be affected and how high the water level will be.
 Flood Hub offers users flood data and forecasts specific to their location, with predictions extending up to 7 days, and presents the data visually by showing local river flood maps and water trends.

 Open source researchers, especially those focusing on environmental research and natural disaster monitoring, can use Google Flood Hub's predictive analytics as well as real-time monitoring to keep track of developments in areas of interest.

-As of November 2024, Flood Hub river basins in over 80 countries worldwide, providing critical flood forecasting for over 1,800 sites and, covering a population of 460M people.
+As of June 2025, Flood Hub covers river basins in over 80 countries worldwide, providing critical flood forecasting for over 1,800 sites and, covering a population of 460M people.

 Scrolling around the world map will show different colored pins indicating points of measurement (called river gauges here).
 Each color represents the level of danger from a flood.
 The filters can be used to exclude/include the normal river levels and/or the ones marked as warnings and dangerous.